brandon-carlisle/git-vault/Numbers, Dates, Intl and Timers in JavaScript.md

 If we need more precise calculations, including time changes due to daylight saving and other edge cases, we should use a date library like MomentJS.

+## Internationalizing Dates (Intl)
+JavaScript has a internationalisation API.